HafizuddinSharif/llm-redbank/api_note.md

             "type": "Document"
         }
     ],
-    "answer": "..."
+    "answer": "...",
+    "session_id": "session_1"
 }
 ```

-## POST "/chat"
+## POST "/chat/{chatbot_name}"

 To continue chatting with the chatbot.
-POST "/start-chat" should be called first before this.
+POST "/start-chat/{chatbot_name}" should be called first before this.
 **request:**

 ```
 {
-    query: "12345F"
+    "query": "I have a question and I need answers", "session_id": "session_1"
 }
 ```